 Paul started writing songs for his next musical just 3 weeks after the Pier was staged.
 Well and truly bitten by the bug!
 "The Mysterious Death Of Martini The Magician" featured characters whose names were taken solely from well know brands of drinks.
 It was an effectionate spoof on the Murder Mystery Genre, with lots of familiar yet different characters, and enjoyed a succesful run in September 2017.

-He is now writing his 3rd musical which is a rock based sci fi spoof called "Wagon Wheel Seven" which he expects to premiere in October 2018.
+He has now written his 3rd musical which is a rock based sci fi spoof called "Wagon Wheel Seven" which is currently in rehearsal for a premiere performance soon.
 This time the characters are all well known biscuits.

 If you are interested in any of Paul's Productions